bluelittle/collection-builder-postcards/pages/about.md

 ## About the Collection

-This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This demo site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPEG images or PDF documents

-The base site features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).
+This demonstration site features objects from Digital Grinnell's Historic Iowa Postcard's Collection [Digital Grinnell Postcard Collections](https://digital.grinnell.edu/islandora/object/grinnell:postcards).

 ## About the About Page